-- (1) A disposition study
+- A disposition study

-- (2) A watershed study
+- A watershed study

-- (3) A comprehensive or basin-wide study
+- A comprehensive or basin-wide study

-- (4) A GR

-- (5) A resumption

-(1) MSC relative rank of 1-3 (Phase Status NS, Phase FW)

-- (2) Identify an authority for the study

-- (3) Identify the primary issue to be studied

-- (4) Enter key BL specific metrics

-- (5) Identify the sponsor

-- (6) Have a signed Letter of Intent from the sponsor

-(7) Study cost estimate should be estimated following the Standard funding stream of: 36 months over 4 fiscal years; \$200,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3 and \$100,000 for year 4 or a best estimate of the cost and length of the study accompanied with a justification.

-(8) Include the HUC

-(9) Provide the coordinates of a point that represents the approximate center of the study

-(10) Include the potential range of benefits
+- A GR - A resumption - e.
+Watershed and Comprehensive or Basin-wide New Starts.
+The MSCs will submit a regional portfolio identifying their top 3 Watershed or Basin-wide New Start studies for HQUSACE consideration in development of the National New Start Portfolio that support Civil Works Transformation and the Civil Works Strategic plan and studies that would further evaluate the problems, needs and opportunities (vulnerabilities) that could be addressed by either a Corps action (project) or action by others.
+Proposals will be submitted in CW-IFD and Justifications Sheets for the New Starts (Figure B.1) are due concurrently.
+To be considered the proposal must have a minimum of the following key data points: - (1) MSC relative rank of 1-3 (Phase Status NS, Phase FW) - (2) Identify an authority for the study - (3) Identify the primary issue to be studied - (4) Enter key BL specific metrics - (5) Identify the sponsor - (6) Have a signed Letter of Intent from the sponsor - (7) Study cost estimate should be estimated following the Standard funding stream of 36 months over 4 fiscal years; \$500,000 for year 1, \$600,000 for year 2, and \$600,000 for year 3 and \$100,000 for year 4 or a best estimate of the cost and length of the study accompanied with a justification. - (8) Include the HUC - (9) Provide the coordinates of a point that represents the approximate center of the study - (10) Include the potential range of benefits